Teichlab/cellphonedb/README.md

 ### Method optional parameters

 ~ **Optional Method parameters**:
-- `--counts-data`: [ensembl \| gene_name \| hgnc_symbol] Type of counts data genes
+- `--counts-data`: [ensembl \| gene_name \| hgnc_symbol] Type of gene identifiers in the counts data
 - `--project-name`: Name of the project.
-It creates a subfolder in output folder
+A subfolder with this name is created in the output folder
-- `--iterations`: Number of pvalues analysis iterations [1000]
+- `--iterations`: Number of iterations for the statistical analysis [1000]
-- `--threshold`: % of cells expressing a gene
+- `--threshold`: % of cells expressing the specific ligand/receptor
 - `--result-precision`: Number of decimal digits in results [3]
 - `--output-path`: Directory where the results will be allocated (the directory must exist) [out]
-- `--output-format`: Result files output format (extension will be added to filename if not present) [txt]
+- `--output-format`: Output format of the results files (extension will be added to filename if not present) [txt]
 - `--means-result-name`: Means result filename [means]
-- `--significant-means-result-name`: Significant result filename [significant_means]
+- `--significant-means-result-name`: Significant mean result filename [significant_means]
 - `--deconvoluted-result-name`: Deconvoluted result filename [deconvoluted]
 - `--verbose/--quiet`: Print or hide CellPhoneDB logs [verbose]
-- `--subsampling`: Enable Cells subsampling
+- `--subsampling`: Enable subsampling
-- `--subsampling-log`: Enable subsampling log1p for non transformed data inputs !!mandatory!!
+- `--subsampling-log`: Enable subsampling log1p for non log-transformed data inputs !!mandatory!!
-- `--subsampling-num-pc`: Subsampling NumPC argument [100]
+- `--subsampling-num-pc`: Subsampling NumPC argument (number of PCs to use) [100]
-- `--subsampling-num-cells`: Number of cells to subsample [1/3 of cells]
+- `--subsampling-num-cells`: Number of cells to subsample to [1/3 of cells]

 ~ **Optional Method Statistical parameters**